vulcanize/btc-ipld-indexer/documentation/architecture.md

 ## APIs

-ipfs-blockchain-watcher provides mutliple types of APIs by which to interface with its data.
+ipld-btc-indexer provides mutliple types of APIs by which to interface with its data.
 More detailed information on the APIs can be found [here](apis.md).

 ## Resync